MickCoelho/react-isomorphic/README.md

 Convenience method that will ensure style sheets and javascript are compiled.
 After this, all assets are moved over to the `build` folder.

 ### `npm run test-build`
-Will launch a node server on port 8080 so we can test the build
+Will launch a node server on port 8080.

 ## Known issues